n0vah917/dsc-phase-1-project/README.md

 # Phase 1 Project - Film Studio - Initial Recommendations

-## Project Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.

 ### Business Problem

 Microsoft has decided to create a new movie studio, but they are ill informed about the process of creating successful films.
 The relative "success" of a movie is a result of a variety of factors; even from viewer to viewer, there is an inherent subjectivity in reported satisfaction.
 While the profit a film makes is an undeniably objective metric of success, it rarely paints the picture of the impact a whole film can have on its audience.
 Data from online databases will be aggregated/summarized in order to determine defining characteristics of successful films.
 Isolating prime directors, actors/actresses, and genres to pursue will assist Microsoft in creating films that are profitable from both audience and financial standpoints.